Rand weaker as global economic worries weigh

 The grim outlook highlights South Africa’s economic fragility, with its dependence on trade with and investments from the United States, China and the European Union.

-President Cyril Ramaphosa’s announcement late on Wednesday that the country would move to a phase 3 lockdown and further ease restrictions on the economy by the end of the month failed to spur optimism overnight.
+President Ramaphosa’s announcement late on Wednesday to cautiously ease lockdown restrictions failed to spur optimism as he said places with the most infections likely would remain into June on “alert level 4” of a five-level system.

-“The longer the lockdown persists the weaker household and corporate finances become on a macro level,” said Investec chief economist Annabel Bishop in a note.
+The province of Gauteng, which houses the financial hub Johannesburg, and Western Cape, where the legislative capital of the country Cape Town is located, are the so-called epicentres of the coronavirus outbreak in South Africa.

-Weaker demand is likely to persist even after a full reopening of the economy, she said, as consumers’ ability to spend will have been eroded.
-“Demand will lag reopening the economy materially.”
+“The longer the lockdown persists, the weaker household and corporate finances become on a macro level,” said Investec chief economist Annabel Bishop in a note.
+“Weaker demand is likely to persist even after a full reopening of the economy.”

 Comments